Learning to play guitar is more popular now than ever.

 9. All Apologies by Nirvana

 There are several versions of the song that you can use for inspiration.
 We recommend checking out the famous MTV Unplugged version.
-This song is an example of how you can sound like a rockstar on both the acoustic and electric guitar.
+This song is an example of how you can sound like a rockstar on acoustic and electric guitar.

 This song has everything a beginner needs: a simple rhythm, good harmonies, and a basic melodic structure.
 This is another easy guitar song that is a great sing-along for beginners.